thadguidry/respec/github.md

 - [issueBase](issueBase)
 - [edDraftURI](edDraftURI)

-It also adds an object to [otherLinks](otherLinks) for under "Participate", with the appropriate links to your github repository.
+It also adds an object to [otherLinks](otherLinks) for under "Participate", with the appropriate links to your GitHub repository.

 ## Examples of usage